Daniel-Nikpayuk/nik/README.md

 + *interic*
 + *generic*

-Again, generic is for safe classes which aren't limited to hardware; this is to say: generic data structures like lists and vectors.
+Again, our *generic* folder is for safe classes which aren't limited to hardware;
+this is to say: generic data structures like lists and vectors.

 # Integrity